Alcohol and Other Drugs

 The Opioid Treatment program requires medical practitioners to be come accredited OTP prescribers, by completing the Opioid Treatment Accreditation Course (OTAC).

 All patients must be initiated and stabilised on the OTP by an accredited prescriber before they can be transferred to the care of a non-accredited provider.
-A non-accredited provider may be authorised by the Ministry of Health to prescribe methadone or buprenorphine for up to 5 patients.
 Forms to apply for authorisation can be found here.

 - NSW Opioid Treatment Program